cheddar-me/ods_extractor/README.md

 down when huge documents are involved.

 This gem uses a SAX parser to ingest the spreadsheets in a streaming fashion.
 An ODS document is just a ZIP with a huge XML inside of it.
-For opening the ZIP file [zip_tricks](https://github.com/WeTransfer/zip_tricks) is used.
+The gem will open the ZIP file and parse the worksheets as it inflates them, without saving temporary files to disk.
 For parsing the XML a SAX parser from Nokogiri is used - you are likely to have Nokogiri already installed, as Rails uses it to sanitize HTML.
 The extraction of the rows happens as the XML is fed to Nokogiri directly from the ZIP file, without having to create any intermediate files on the file system.